upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/neuro-play-ground-lite/index.rst

 .. card:: 3.
 Jump In the Blink of an Eye

     Instead of using the keyboard, you can control a game simply by blinking.
-The setup detects EOG signals from the eyes, ends the data over Bluetooth LE to the PC, detects eye blinks, and then takes the eye blink as a trigger to emulate the spacebar keystroke.
+The setup detects EOG signals from the eyes, sends the data over Bluetooth LE to the PC, detects eye blinks, and then takes the eye blink as a trigger to emulate the spacebar keystroke.
 You can configure the code to simulate any other keystroke as well.

     .. youtube:: ZJmUUtHJj08